 Years of Experience

-Five to nine years of work experience seem to result in median wages of around $85K annually.
-Broken down by tenure, the largest share of RAND Corporation employees (35 percent) have one to four years of experience and earn about $52K per year on average.
+For those with five to nine years of experience, average earnings amount to $85K per year.
+Overall, the greater share of RAND Corporation folks have one to four years of experience and earn an average approximately $52K annually.

-When it comes to location, the highest average paycheck (around $100K annually) can be spotted in Los Angeles, Calif.; the company's headquarter city of Santa Monica, Calif. ($99K), Arlington, Va. ($88K), and Washington, DC ($86K) are the next top-paying cities.
-New York, N.Y. is one of the lowest-paid cities, with earnings averaging approximately $45K.
-By state, RAND Corporation employees make the most in California, earning $99K per year on average.
+When it comes to location, the highest average paycheck ($100K per year) can be spotted in the company's headquarter city of Santa Monica, Calif.; Los Angeles, Calif. (around $100K), Washington, DC (about $98K), and Arlington, Va. ($88K) are the next top-paying cities.
+On the lower end is New York, N.Y. at $45K.
+By state, the highest compensation levels appear in California, where the average salary is around $100K annually.

 Certifications and Degrees